 Then one day a few weeks ago, he came home from work and told me he was done feeling drained every day and he was ready to make a change.
 He’d been closely monitoring how different foods affected him, and he was ready to experiment by eliminating from his diet the foods that caused a sense of euphoria and swirling thoughts: all grains, corn, and sugar.

 He asked for my help.
 I was giddy, hopeful, and overwhelmed.
 Because as much as I wanted to help my husband there is this one thing…

 Atkins, South Beach, who needs ’em?
 I don’t count calories or add up points.
 Until last July I’d never even owned a scale (we bought it for Daddypotamus’ Standard Process Cleanse).
 So when I tell you my first act toward helping Daddypotamus was to buy a diet book, be assured it was not a whim.

 To be fair, Gut and Psychology Syndrome (GAPS) by Dr. Natasha Campbell-McBride is more than a diet book.
 It details both the research and diet she used to help her son recover from autism.

-Dr. Campbell-McBride graduated with Honours as a Medical Doctor in 1984 from Bashkir Medical University in Russia.
+Dr. Campbell-McBride graduated with Honors as a Medical Doctor in 1984 from Bashkir Medical University in Russia.
 In the following years she gained a Postgraduate MMedSci Degree in Neurology.

 Having treated her son off the autistic spectrum, Dr. Campbell-McBride has returned to practice in 2000 and runs the Cambridge Nutrition Clinic.
-She has specialised in using nutritional approach as a treatment, and has become recognised as one of the world’s leading experts in treating children and adults with learning disabilities and other mental disorders, as well as children and adults with digestive and immune disorders.
+She has specialized in using nutritional approach as a treatment, and has become recognized as one of the world’s leading experts in treating children and adults with learning disabilities and other mental disorders, as well as children and adults with digestive and immune disorders.

 GAPS ~ About Dr. Campbell-McBride (emphasis mine)